 The public humanities is a powerful way to speak to the most pressing problems of our time.
-I strive to hold myself accountable to this in my teaching and my research, and the tiny house has been my most significant mode of public-facing scholarship to date.
+My experience in the tiny house movement has been my most significant prompt for public humanities work to date.
 In 2012, with the help of many friends and family, I built a tiny house out of mostly reclaimed material.
 I planned to live in the 216 sq. ft. space for the length of my PhD studies.
 I envisioned the tiny house as a way to live a little lighter and learn in what ways formal study can be acted in the every day.